 - If you believe you have a hardware issue one of the first steps is to carefully take out the affected module / piece of hardware, clean it and put it back making sure all connections are tight.

 - If you know someone near you who has a working Fairphone ask them if you can test your Fairphone with their hardware.
+If you are lucky there is also a group of #fairphoneangels near you.

 If you have the required knowledge/skills you can debug using e.g. MTK engineer mode, ADB, apps like aLogCat, ...
 This info can help other users and developers to provide you with better workarounds and solutions to your specific issue.